edify42/helm-janitor/README.md

 Needs an RBAC cluster role binding which has the right amount of cluster permissions to remove a helm release.

+## contributing

+We may reject PRs that break compatibility with our k8s setup.

 ## future work